10 things to do at Loch Morlich

 There is a dedicated camping site at Glenmore campsite with pitches starting from around £18.

-There are ample opportunities to take great photographs of the landscape and wildlife, the Loch Morlich shoreline provides a fantastic foreground, with the majestic Cairngorm mountains in the background.
+There are ample opportunities to take great photographs of the landscape and wildlife, the shoreline provides a fantastic foreground, with the majestic Cairngorm mountains in the background gives a stunning backdrop.
 Loch Morlich often freezes over in the winter giving even more photo opportunities.
+It is one of the finest settings for landscape photography.

 4. Feed the Ducks!